tsch1198/Arduino-RS485-AP/README.md

 In the basic configuration, the website works this way, everything you put in or click is being send via RS485.
 In the Request(1) List it shows the action you have clicked and in the Response(2) it shows the response.

-**Note, the webserver runs on Arduino, so it's not very fast.
+**Note, the webserver runs on the Arduino itself, so it's not very fast.
 You have to manually refresh after every interaction to see a response**

 - Set Position:
 Sends a f0<-given number-> used for setting the destination position